 When we exited the rickshaw, the driver said that we owed him $40.
 As I questioned him about the price, a man pulled up next to us and asked about our discussion.
 I said that the driver charged us $40 for pedaling six blocks.
-When the man glared at the rickshaw driver, I knew that we were scammed.
-I tossed $20 to the rickshaw driver and walked away.
+When the man glared at the rickshaw driver, I knew that he was trying to scam us.
+Therefore, I tossed $20 to the rickshaw driver and walked away.

 I researched pedicab companies to learn the appropriate cost for pedicab rides.
 The Central Park Pedicab Tour site’s price list seems reasonable.
 Also, The NYC Pedicab Owners’ Association offers tips to avoid scams.
 My advice is to negotiate a price before climbing into a bicycle-rickshaw-death trap.

 What has been your experience with pedicabs in Manhattan?